squidsoup/squidsoup.github.com/_posts/2013-08-14-provisioning-oracle-java-with-puppet-apply.md

 Unfortunately, the Oracle JDK isn't available be default in Ubuntu and must be installed from a PPA.
 Automated installation is also further complicated by the Oracle Java7 installer prompting for user acceptance of the license agreement.

-The following puppet file adds the webupd8 java ppa, authorises the ppa key, updates the apt package and key stores, and finally installs oracle-java7.
+The following puppet manifest adds the webupd8 java ppa, authorises the ppa key, updates the apt package and key stores, and finally installs oracle-java7.

 {% highlight puppet %}
 # default.pp - puppet provisioning